ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IAircraftSimpleAero.rst

 IAircraftSimpleAero
 ===================

-.. py:class:: IAircraftSimpleAero
+.. py:class:: ansys.stk.core.stkobjects.aviator.IAircraftSimpleAero

    object

    Interface used to access the Simple Aerodynamics options for the Basic Acceleration Model of an aircraft.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IAircraftSimpleAero

 Overview
 --------